someengineering/fixinventory/plugins/cleanup_expired/README.md

 # resoto-plugin-cleanup_expired
-Cloudkeeper plugin for cleanup of expired resources
+resoto plugin for cleanup of expired resources

 This plugin looks for resources with the tags `expiration` or `resoto:expires` and deletes them if they are expired.